 Meet aviation, military legends and heroes at our Autograph Tent.
 Throughout the day, flying aces, decorated war-heroes, veterans and special guests will be present to sign autographs.
 Many of these living legends will also offer for sale copies of their autobiographies and other memorabilia.
 Don’t miss this opportunity to meet these heroes and hear their stories!

-**Below is a list of the Legends who have committed to attend the 2018 show.
-Circumstances beyond anyone’s control may alter the attendees** rev 10-3-2018
+**Below is a list of the Legends who committed to attend the 2018 show.
+Circumstances beyond anyone’s control may alter the attendees.
+More details about who will be attending in 2019 will happen in the summer** rev 10-3-2018

 Thanks To Our Sponsors who help us present these heroes!

 George Abbey is a former director of the Johnson Space Center (JSC) and Fellow in Space Policy at the Baker Institute of Rice University.
 He had more influence on human spaceflight than almost anyone in history.
 Abbey oversaw the selection of every astronaut class from 1978 to 1987, deciding who got to fly and when.
 He was with the Apollo 1 astronauts the night before the fatal fire in January 1967.
 He was in mission control the night of the Apollo 13 accident and organized the recovery effort.
 Abbey also led NASA’s recruitment of women and minorities as space shuttle astronauts and was responsible for hiring Sally Ride.